JPCI 2025 - Textile arts, reflecting identities

 Intervenantes :

-- Marie-Charlotte Calafat, scientific and collections director at Mucem
+• Marie-Charlotte Calafat, director of science and collections at the Mucem